CSCI-442-Mines/project-4-starter/README.rst

 Grading for this project is dependent on your program’s ability to produce the correct output given a simulation input file, so it is vital that you follow all output formatting requirements.

 - The tests/ folder in the starter code contains a number of input and output pairs that your simulation will be tested against.
-80% of your D2 grade will be based on the successful execution of the script below.
+80% of your grade will be based on the successful execution of the script below.
 The scripts runs your simulation for every input file in the tests/input/ folder, and runs diff between the output of your simulation against the reference outputs under tests/output/ folder.
 If there is no difference (i.e., no output), your simulation ran as expected.
-- The remaining 20% of your D2 grade will be based on the input files we will generate during grading.
+- The remaining 20% of your grade will be based on the input files we will generate during grading.
 This is to make sure that you haven’t hard-coded the outputs in your simulation.
 - You should expect your code to be evaluated based on how similar it is to the expected output by using a function such as diff.
 Make sure that all debugging and other non-required print statements have been commented out before submitting your code.
 Both stdout and stderr will be captured, so ensure that nothing unexpected is going to be printed to either of these output streams.
 Logger functionality is provided with the starter code to help ensure that your program will output as expected by the grading scripts.

 In order for you to easily test your simulation against the inputs and outputs under the tests/ folder, we have provided a bash script named test-my-work.sh in the root directory of your repository.
 You can run it by typing ./test-my-work.sh (ensure it has execution permissions).
 For a specific, input/output/parameter combination, if the output of your simulation does not match the expected output, the testing will stop and give you more details.
 Otherwise, it will print a Test passed! message.
 We will use a similar script in our grading.

 6 Getting Started
 --------------------
 Starter code has been provided for you to help you get started.
 The starter code contains complete code that implements logger functionality, a class called ``Logger``, so that you can easily print output in the correct format.
 The ``Simulation`` class has its functionality for reading and parsing the simulation file implemented for you, but you will need to implement the rest of the functionality for the next-event simulation.
 A number of other classes have also been provided, however you will need to implement many of them.
 The starter code contains documentation to help you understand how these classes and their functionality should be implemented, so it is recommended that you read through the starter code carefully before starting to program.
+Flow charts have been provided in the Appendix under Section C. These should help in understanding how the project starter code could be implemented.

 Included with the starter code is a string formatting library, fmtlib [#]_ .
 To use the string formatting library, you will need to ``#include "utilities/fmt/format.h"`` in your file.
 You can see an example of how to use the library within ``src/utilities/logger.cpp``.